-It serves south-western Tokyo with a dense 100Km long network centered on Shibuya and made up of two main lines and five minor lines in various degrees of importance.
+Serves south-western Tokyo with a dense 100Km long network centered on Shibuya and made up of two main lines and five minor lines in various degrees of importance.
 It also subsidies several third-sector companies.
-It also formerly owned the important Tokyu Car Co. rolling stock manufactured, wich was sold to JR East (and it’s now J-TREC).
+Tokyu Corporation is the head of the Tokyu Group, a wealthy and powerful financial conglomerate.

 Operates suburban, regional and inter-city services northwards from Tokyo, up to Nikko and Ustunomiya on a 463Km long network, the second-longest among private railways (behind Kintetsu) and with the third-largest rolling stock fleet among private railways (behind Kintetsu and Tokyo Metro).

 It also owns the Tokyo Skytree, the tallest Skyscraper in Japan, and a populat tourist destination